 You Have Been Chosen

-Have you ever asked yourself: "Why am I here?
-Is there any purpose to my life?"
-After all, there are over 7 billion people in this world today.
-To most of them I am nothing special.
-The average person can walk down the street, or go into stadiums full of thousands of people, and they will pass us by and pay little attention to our existence.
-We can be nameless in a crowd who cares little about anything but their own little inner circle around them.
+This should cause all of us who have trusted Christ to be eternally grateful for God's amazing grace toward us.
+After all, there are over 7.8 billion people in this world today.
+To most of them you and I are nothing special.
+The average person can walk down the street, or go into stadiums full of thousands of people, and they will pass us by and pay practically no attention to our existence.
+We can be nameless in a crowd who cares little about anything but their own inner circle around them.

 Even those who achieve wealth and fame during their lifetime, will quickly be forgotten by future generations.
 Most of our children's children will never realize that the once powerful even existed, though millions may have envied their position while they journeyed this earth.

 Yet none of us will ever be forgotten by God.
 We were created in His image.
-Indeed, those who are His by faith in Jesus Christ, have been chosen by Him since before the foundation of the world.
+Indeed, those who are His by faith in Jesus Christ, were in His thoughts and loved by Him long before we ever drew our first breath.

 I. Our Special Position

 The universe is so big, and our earth is so small in comparison.
 And yet it's inhabitants are special to the God who made it all.
 Especially humanity.